 With over a third of marriages in England and Wales ending in divorce, a pre-nuptial or post-nuptial agreement can be a very effective way of helping to protect the assets you take into the marriage and dividing the assets at the end, should your marriage break down.
-Whilst we know legal aspects of this area inside out, we also know how important it is for everyone to come out of the process happy and reassured.
+We know how important it is for everyone to come out of the process happy and reassured and to minimize the stress and anxiety that comes with a relationship breakdown.

-Many of the people we work with run their own business, have family trusts, own property or a pension or have children from a previous relationship.
-We also work with parents and grandparents who have made a significant contribution to their grown up children’s property or business and want to see this investment protected.
+Many of the people we work with have their own family business to run, have family trusts, pre acquired property or pensions.
+Most importantly, they may have children from a previous relationship that they need to properly provide for.
+We also work with parents and grandparents who have made a significant contribution to their children’s property or business and want to see this investment protected.

 This is not an easy subject to discuss and is far from romantic but it can provide real peace of mind to all those involved.
 As friendly and considerate pre and post nuptial agreement lawyers, we can help you.